jtmckeown/jtmckeown.github.io/_pages/about.md

 I'm James, an Undergraduate Physics & Astronomy major at the University of Rochester.
 My research includes protostellar disk analysis and electron wavepacket simulations.

-Feel free to browse the tabs above to learn more about my [research](https://jtmckeown.github.io/research/), and I can be reached via email at [contact](https://jtmckeown.github.io/contact/).
+Feel free to browse the tabs above to learn more about my [research](https://jtmckeown.github.io/research/), and I can be reached via [email](jmckeown@u.rochester.edu).